tarakanbg/vatsim_online/README.md

 * New customized station attribute `atis_message`.
 It will return a humanized web safe version of the ATC atis without the voice server info and with lines split with `<br />` tags.
-As opposed to the original `atis` attribute, which returns raw atis, as reported from VATSIM, including voice server as first line/
+As opposed to the original `atis` attribute, which returns raw atis, as reported from VATSIM, including voice server as first line

 ### v.
 0.4 - 27 August 2012